Powerlearnproject/se-assignment-day-2-git-and-github-JaySenne/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

+To set up a new repository on GitHub, start by logging into your GitHub account and clicking the “New repository” button.
+You’ll need to choose a repository name and decide on its visibility (public or private).
+Optionally, you can add a description, initialize the repository with a
+README file, and select a .gitignore template and a license.
+Important decisions include the repository’s visibility, which determines who can see and contribute to your project, and whether to initialize with a README, which provides an overview of your project.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?